 Central Centrifugal Cicatrical Alopecia is a type of hair loss that begins in the central portion of the scalp, spreads in an outward or centrifugal pattern and causes scarring or cicatrix of the hair follicles.

-Although there are many causes of hair loss, the three most common causes of hair loss seen in black females are:
+Although there are many causes of hair loss, the three most common causes of hair loss seen in African females are:

 1) Traumatic Alopecia (Hair breakage)